Stability of reverse isoperimetric inequalities in the plane: area, Cheeger, and inradius

 \section{Introduction}

-Let $\R^n$ be the Euclidean $n$-dimensional space.
-The classical isoperimetric inequality asserts that among all domains $\Omega \subset \R^n$ of a given surface area, the ball has the largest possible volume and it is a unique domain with this property.
+Let $\R^n$ be the $n$-dimensional Euclidean space.
+A \emph{convex body} is a compact, convex subset of $\R^n$ with non-empty interior.
+The classical isoperimetric inequality asserts that among all domains $\Omega \subset \R^n$ of a given surface area $|\partial \Omega|$, the ball has the largest possible volume and it is a unique domain with this property.